 While working at a clinic on Oahu, I learned of open access primary care and knew instantly it would work for me and my patients.
 The most common remark I hear daily in my practice (for those folks that are lucky enough to actually have a primary care provider) is that they cannot get in to see their provider when they need to.
 "I called my doctor today for this sore throat but they couldn't see me for 2 days and told me to go to Urgent Care."
 Seeing this happen daily for the last 4.5 years and knowing I could do better, I decided to go into business for myself and offer health care to all with no appointments.
 Quality health care on your time.
 Over the last 4 years as my practice has grown, I have had to change the model somewhat.
 In order to provide each patient with a quality experience, we now require scheduled appointments for patients needing behavioral health services and chronic disease management.

-I'm very excited to start on this journey with all of you and it's my heart's desire to provide the best possible care in an environment that fosters a partnership approach between me and the patients I serve.
+I'm very excited to continue this journey with all of you and it's my heart's desire to provide the best possible care in an environment that fosters a partnership approach between me and the patients I serve.
 I look forward to meeting you, discussing your health care needs, and hopefully being able to care for you in this new setting.
 Open access primary care has never been tried in Maine, I am the first, so join with me and let us blaze new trails together.
 Let's show other states what cost-effective, quality health care looks like when we dare to break the mold.

 My Path in Healthcare

 I decided I wanted to go into healthcare in 1987 after working for a dentist and loving that job.
 Working with dental instruments got me thinking about what I could get for an education that would not require a long time commitment.
 I was a single parent of a 4 year old son and needed to work.

 I chose to be a surgical technologist and got my education at Maine Medical Center in Portland in 1988-89.
 I worked for 6 years in this field knowing all along that I wanted more.